michaelhyatt/elastic-apm-mule3-agent/README.md

 ## Things to know and consider
 * Requires Maven 3.x to build jar file.
 * Works with both, Mule 3.9 and 3.8, CE and EE.
+Check out [this repo](https://github.com/michaelhyatt/elastic-apm-mule4-agent) for Mule 4 APM agent.
 * Mule 3.8 requires separate dependency, as per above.
 * Only captures input and output properties, no flowVars at this stage.
 * Compatible with Elastic stack versions including APM 7.x and 6.5+ and uses APM Java client v1.6.0.